-As part of the Transaction, the Company agreed to grant YOFOTO certain financing participation rights along with a board seat nomination.
+As part of the Transaction, the Company granted YOFOTO certain financing participation rights along with a board seat nomination.
 Upon YOFOTO meeting certain defined conditions, relevant Chinese patents, once issued in China, will be assigned to a YOFOTO-owned Canadian subsidiary, with detailed assignment reversion rights upon failure to meet defined targets.
+At the date of these financial statements, no such Chinese patents have been assigned to YOFOTO.

-On October 9, 2018, the Transaction was approved by the TSX Venture Exchange and applicable regulatory authorities including but not limited to the reviews and approvals by the State Administration of Foreign Exchange of China and other Chinese foreign investment regulatory authorities.
-On October 9, 2018, the private placement in the sum of \$5,090,005 was closed completing the Transaction with YOFOTO's purchase of 5,357,900 RepliCel common shares which represented 19.9% of RepliCel's issued shares.
-In association with the YOFOTO deal, the Company has paid a success fee of ten percent (10%) of any upfront fees received by the Company.
-A fee of \$509,001 has been paid in this respect.
+On October 9, 2018, the \$5,090,005 private placement was closed and the Company issued YOFOTO 5,357,900 RepliCel common shares which represented 19.9% of RepliCel's then-issued common shares.
+In association with the YOFOTO deal, the Company agreed to pay success fee of ten percent (10%) of any upfront fees received by the Company and consequently, a fee of \$509,001 was paid in this respect.
 In addition, the Company will be paying a success fee of five percent (5%) of any milestone fees and royalty fees received by the Company as a result of this License Agreement.

 The proceeds of \$5,090,005 from the placement was allocated to common shares and warrants issued based on their fair value at the date of issuance which is \$2,563,919.
-The remaining \$2,526,086 was allocated to License Fee revenue to be recognized over a period of 10 years from the commencement date of the Agreement.
+The remaining \$2,526,086 was allocated to Contract Liability to be recognized as License Fee revenue over a period of 10 years from the commencement date of the Agreement.
 No value was allocated to the put option.